Underwater Photographer of the Year

 Underwater Photographer of the Year at LIDS 2015, with (l-r) Geoff Hardwood (Underwater Photographer of the Year 1966), Peter Rowlands (UPY judge and British Underwater Photographer of the Year 1984), Tim Glover (Underwater Photography pioneer), Mike Busuttili (Underwater Photography pioneer), Alex Mustard, Phil Smith ((Underwater Photographer of the Year 1965), Colin Doeg (British Underwater Photographer of the Year 1968, BSoUP founder).

 The inaugural competition, judged by Alex Mustard, Peter Rowlands and Martin Edge was a huge success.
 Set out to be a competition by photographers for photographers with the rules, judges and ethos that the community really wants.
 2015 saw over 2500 images entered from over 40 different countries.
-The 2016 edition attracted 3500 entries from 54 different countries.
-The prize winners were announced on stage at the London International Dive Show (LIDS).
+The 2016 edition attracted 3500 entries from 54 different countries and in 2017 this jumped again to 4500 entries from 67 different countries.
 The winning images have been seen by millions around the world in hundreds of press articles.
 And this is really the prize that money cannot buy, as the winning photographers get their talent showcased by the likes of major newspapers and the BBC, CNN, National Geographic and even Cosmopolitan!
 The winning prints have been on display at Fox Talbot Museum of Photography and at the Chavonnes Battery Museum in Cape Town.

 Alex Mustard launches the UPY 2015 Exhibition at the National Marine Aquarium.